dkackman/rchia/README.md

   -?, -h, --help  Show help and usage information

 Commands:
+  endpoints              Manage saved endpoints. farm                   Manage your farm.
+                         Requires a daemon endpoint.
+  keys                   Manage your keys
+                         Requires a wallet or daemon endpoint. netspace               Calculates the estimated space on the network given two block header hashes.
+                         Requires a daemon or full_node endpoint. plots                  Manage your plots.
+                         Requires a daemon endpoint.
+  show                   Shows various properties of a full node.
+                         Requires a daemon or full_node endpoint. start <service-group>  Start service groups.
+                         Requires a daemon endpoint.
   status                 Shows the status of the node.
                          Requires a daemon endpoint.
-  start <service-group>  Start service groups.
-                         Requires a daemon endpoint.
   stop <service-group>   Stop service groups.
                          Requires a daemon endpoint.
-  show                   Shows various properties of a full node.
-                         Requires a daemon or full_node endpoint. keys                   Manage your keys
-                         Requires a wallet or daemon endpoint. farm                   Manage your farm.
+  wallet                 Manage your wallet.
-                         Requires a daemon endpoint.
+                         Requires a wallet or daemon endpoint.
-  endpoints              Manage saved endpoints.
 ```

 ### Example output